Wonder Boys (film): Plot

 Novelist Grady Tripp teaches creative writing at a Pennsylvania university.
 He is having an affair with the university chancellor, Sara Gaskell, whose husband, Walter, is the chairman of the English department in which Grady is a professor.
-Grady's third wife, Emily, has just left him, and he has failed to repeat the grand success of his first novel, published seven years earlier.
-He continues to labor on a second novel, but the more he tries to finish it the less able he finds himself to invent a satisfactory ending.
-The book runs to over 2500 pages and is still far from finished.
+Grady's third wife, Emily, has just left him, and he has failed to repeat the success of his first novel, published seven years earlier.
+He continues to labor on a second novel, but the more he tries to finish it, the less able he finds himself to invent a satisfactory ending.
 He spends his free time smoking cannabis.

 Grady's students include James Leer and Hannah Green.
 Hannah, who rents a room in Grady's house, is attracted to Grady, who does not reciprocate.

 During a party at the Gaskells' house, Sara reveals to Grady that she is pregnant with his child.
-Grady finds James standing outside holding what he claims to be a replica gun, won by his mother at a fairground during her schooldays.
-However, the gun turns out to be real, as James shoots the Gaskells' dog when he finds it attacking Grady.
+Grady finds James standing outside holding what he claims to be a replica gun.
+However, the gun is real, as James shoots the Gaskells' dog when he finds it attacking Grady.
 James also steals a valuable piece of Marilyn Monroe memorabilia from the house.
-Grady cannot tell Sara of this incident as she is pressuring him to choose between her and Emily.
+Grady cannot tell Sara of this incident since she is pressuring him to choose between her and Emily.
 Grady keeps the dead dog in the trunk of his car for most of the weekend.
-He also allows James to follow him around, fearing that he may be depressed or even suicidal.
+He also allows James to follow him around, fearing that he may be depressed or suicidal.
 Gradually, he realizes that much of what James says about himself and his life is untrue, seemingly designed to elicit Grady's sympathy.